 In the square, Nepalis and visitors indulge in singing, dancing, and sprinkling varieties of powders and waters.

-Devoted to hail Lord Shiva, Pashupati Nath is one of the four most significant religious sites in Asia for admirers of Shiva.
+Pashupati Nath is one of the four most significant religious sites in Asia for admirers of Shiva.
 Hindus consider Shiva the Supreme Lord in protecting and transforming the universe.
 Lord Shiva also goes by the name Adiyogi Shiva, meaning the patron god of meditation, yoga, and arts.
 “Maha Shivaratri” or “Great Night of the Shiva” is feted on the 11th month’s new moon day of the Nepali lunar calendar.

 Maha Shivaratri symbolizes the convergence of Shakti and Shiva.
 By remaining vigil all night, people dance and sing, offering prayers to Lord Shiva along with the bonfire.
 Pashupatinath, also one of the UNESCO world heritage sites, awaits a long queue since early morning to pay homage to Lord Shiva.
 Sadhus paint their faces and bodies smeared with ash.
-Some peoples including Sadhus fast and meditate as blessings of Lord Shiva.
+Some peoples including Sadhus, fast and meditate as blessings of Lord Shiva.

 The mesmerizing decoration of Pashupatinath starts a month ago and the Aarati (ritual of offering the light wicks soaked in the ghee and singing yms to hail the God).
 To witness an atmosphere like a carnival inside the temple premises is an exclusive, tranquil moment of life.
-If you are in Nepal, you can visit Pashupatinath with a day tour in Kathmandu.
+If you are in Nepal, you can visit Pashupatinath on a day tour in Kathmandu.

 The two chariots in Jatra represent two deities: goddess Bhadrakali and another being enraged god Bhairav.
 However, the time changes as a per difference in astronomical positions and lunar calendar.
 People also call Bisket Jatra the “Festival after the death of the serpent”.
 The locals offer food and prayers, hoping to get rid of troubles and misfortunes in life ahead.
 In Thimi, people also pierce their tongue for religious significance, also making it a “tongue piercing festival”.